pimarinov/bitcoin-tracker/README.md

    php artisan short-schedule:run
    ```

-2. Queue &mdash;Êfor the subscribers sendmail jobs to be processed:
+2. Queue &mdash; for the subscribers sendmail jobs to be processed:

    ```bash
    php artisan queue:listen